JoonasKajava/nix-config/README.md

 ## Private Module

 Unfortunately, I cannot share all parts of my configuration.
 This private module contains scripts and configuration to manage secrets in my devices and other work related stuff.
 It is **not** necessary to use this module to use the rest of the configuration.
 Simply remove the import from `flake.nix`.

 ## Roadmap

 This some features I'm planning to add to my configuration.

 - [ ] Specify monitors so that flickering doesn't happen on boot.
 And plymouth splash screen is shown on the correct monitor.
 - [ ] Create cli tool / script to read flake input timestamps and compare them with newest version on github.
 Then output some kind of notification 'nixpkgs-unstable input is 10 days behind.'
   - Maybe display this on the fastfetch output?
 - [ ] Fix commit signing in git.
 - [ ] Experiment with NixOS Specializations.
-- [ ] Setup neovim with nvf (or NixCats or NixVim?).
 - [ ] Use `notify-send` (or similar) to inform about borgmatic backups.